Is a Business Degree Useful? Will it Help You Get a Job?

 Business Graduate Salary: How Much Do Business Graduates Make?

-• The size and type of their employer
+• The size and type of your employer

 Business Graduate Salary United States: In the United States, bachelor of commerce graduates earn an average of $55,844 USD in their first year out of school, according to the United States Bureau of Labor Statistics.
 (1)

-Business Graduate Salary Canada: Unfortunately there is only salary information for business graduates for the province of Ontario.
+Business Graduate Salary Canada: Unfortunately there is only salary information for business graduates for the province of Ontario, not for the rest of Canada.
 In Ontario, bachelor of commerce graduates typically earn an average of $52,276 CAD in their first year in the work force, according to MacLeans' Magazine online.
 (2)

 (1) Itkin, Dina.
 “Career beginnings for business majors” United States Bureau of Labor Statistics.
 Winter 2008-2009.